cxrodgers/ArduFSM/MultiSens/README.md

-Last updated DDK 6/7/16
+*Last updated DDK 6/7/16*

 ##OVERVIEW:
 This directory contains files needed to run the ArduFSM protocol MultiSens.
-This protocol is used for presenting simultaneous multi-sensory stimuli.
+This protocol is used for presenting simultaneous multi-sensory stimuli under the control of an Arduino microcontroller and records licks measured on a capacitative touch sensor.
 Arbitrary stimulus presentations (determined by the computer-side program) can be paired with coterminous delivery of a liquid reward, and licks during non-rewarded stimuli will result in a timeout error period.

 This readme provides documentation for the most current version of the protocol.
 For a record of the historical development of this protocol and more exposition of some of the design choices therein, see this directory's devlog.md.